dotnet/orleans/README.md

 }
 ```

 The grain class above does not persist its state.
-More thorough example demonstrating state persistence is available in the [documentation](https://dotnet.github.io/orleans/Documentation/grains/grain_persistence/index.html).
+A more thorough example demonstrating state persistence is available in the [documentation](https://dotnet.github.io/orleans/Documentation/grains/grain_persistence/index.html).

 ## Orleans Runtime